FALL/WINTER 2025

 Violetta Balkoff

 God visited Catherine of Siena in romantic, erotic visions.1 She took a vow of virginity.
 They were to be married in the Kingdom of Heaven.
 While God would reach down to Catherine, blessing her with promises and His presence, Catherine’s flesh tethered her to Earth.
 She begged Him to kill her.2 Christ told Catherine that she must wait.
 But Catherine was impatient.
 Instead of waiting, she spent her entire life chipping away at her body.
-Eating nothing but the eucharist,3 flogging herself with chains until blood ran,4 Catherine practiced a slow suicide.
-As Catherine’s body weakened from extensive starvation, her soul ate deliciously.5 Self-destruction of the flesh increased her heavenly crown.6 It was an imitation of the cross (imitatio Christi) and a ritual of purification.7 Catherine starved herself the same way she remained a virgin, by refusing to let anything unholy (and sinfully pleasurable) enter her.8
+She would eat nothing but the eucharist,3 flog herself with chains until blood ran.4 In essence, Catherine practiced a slow suicide.
+Yet as her body weakened from extensive starvation, her soul ate deliciously.5 Her self-destruction would be rewarded with heavenly crowns.6 This suffering was an imitation of the cross (imitatio Christi) and a ritual of purification.7 Catherine starved herself the same way she remained a virgin: she refused to let anything unholy (sinfully pleasurable) enter her.8

-Catherine was a walking, decomposing, living miracle.9 Doctors marveled at her survival.10 Raymond of Capua, her confessor and hagiographer, asserted that nothing but divine will could’ve enabled Catherine to endure such extreme hunger.11 Starving herself was her act of love.12 For her love, she wanted to die.13 In the end, God granted his mortal bride’s wish.14 Catherine starved herself to death in 1380.
-In 1461, Pope Pius II made Catherine of Siena a saint for her martyrdom.
+As a result, Catherine was a walking, decomposing, living miracle.9 Doctors marveled at her survival.10 Raymond of Capua, her confessor and hagiographer, asserted that nothing but divine will could’ve enabled Catherine to endure such extreme hunger.11 Starving herself was her act of love,12 and for her love, she wanted to die.13 In the end, God granted his mortal bride’s wish.14 Catherine starved herself to death in 1380.
+In 1461, Pope Pius II made Catherine of Siena a saint.
 Her severed head remains as a relic in her hometown, Siena.
 The rest of her fragmented body—her finger, right foot, rib, shoulder blade, etc—is scattered across Europe.
 For the last 700 years, Catherine of Siena’s cult has venerated the body she once fought so hard to destroy.
-Saint Catherine of Siena is still revered today.
+A martyr for her faith, Saint Catherine of Siena remains an exemplar of devotion.

 *